oneapi-src/oneDNN/tests/benchdnn/doc/driver_lnorm.md

             `H` is dnnl_use_shift;
             Refer to [layer normalization primitive](https://oneapi-src.github.io/oneDNN/dev_guide_layer_normalization.html)
             for details.
- - `--attr-oscale=STRING` -- output scale primitive attribute.
-No oscale is set by default.
+ - `--attr-scales=STRING` -- per argument scales primitive attribute.
+No
+            scales are set by default.
 Refer to [attributes](knobs_attr.md) for details.
  - `--inplace=BOOL` -- memory mode for the primitive.
 If `true`, it uses input memory as output, otherwise, input and output are separate.
             Default is `false`.